Aswerty12/xy-quiz-app/README.md

 4. ng serve

 ## Running tests
-1. ng test --watch=false // *--watch=false is optional mostly meant to double check that nothing on the frontend has been broken.*
+1. ng test --watch=false (*--watch=false is optional mostly meant to double check that nothing on the frontend has been broken.*)
-2. ng serve *Do a point to point test from uploading a file to playing to deleting*
+2. Run `ng serve` and then perform a point-to-point test (upload -> play -> delete).

 # Reference Dev notes
 This will be the location for locally testing the API when main.py is run http://localhost:8000/docs